Most first home buyers and many investors choose to borrow 90% of the purchase price, why?

 This is the most important factor to consider when selecting a lender to apply with.
 Most lenders in Australia require you to have 5% of the deposit saved in a bank account over 3 to 6 months.
 However, some lenders will allow you to borrow 90% LVR (Loan to Value Ratio) with no genuine savings.

-This means that if you have received a gift, inheritance, first home owners grant or even taken out a personal loan (in some limited cases), you may be eligible to borrow 90% LVR with no evidence of genuine savings.
+This means that if you’ve received a gift, inheritance, first home owners grant or even taken out a personal loan (in some limited cases), you may be eligible to borrow 90% LVR with no evidence of genuine savings.
 The best news is that the rates are the same as that of a regular loan.

 Which loan is the best?